flairNLP/fundus/docs/how_to_contribute.md

 Sometimes you have to get information directly from the DOM (in most cases the article text).
 To do so we suggest using selector languages like `XPath` or `CSSSelect`.
-Fundus uses the pythong pkg [**lxml**](https://lxml.de/) for those cases.
+Fundus uses the python pkg [**lxml**](https://lxml.de/) for those cases.
-If you usa a selector in any of your attributes (which will be most likely the case when extracting the actual article text) you should precompute the selector as a class variable using the `XPath` respectively `CSSSelector` classes of lxml.
+If you use a selector in any of your attributes (which will be most likely the case when extracting the actual article text) you should precompute the selector as a class variable using the `XPath` respectively `CSSSelector` classes of lxml.